aomra015/curri/README.md

 ### Rails Best Practices
 From the command line run `$ rails_best_practices -f html` to have the code reviewed.
 You should see a file called `rails_best_practices_output.html` with some suggestions for refactoring.

+### Improving Database queries
+In development we have the "bullet" gem enabled.
+It will print suggestions to the browser's console.
+Open the "Uniform Notifier" object to see the suggestion for improving the query on the page.